Sufganiyot: Hanukkah Jelly Donuts

 Helen Kemp Zax

 Helen Kemp Zax loves to write poetry, especially poems that rhyme.
-She was thrilled to be selected co-winner of the 2021 YorkMix International Children’s Poetry Prize, the 2018 MG Katherine Paterson Prize winner, and a 2019 Finalist.
-Her poetry appears in many wonderful children’s poetry anthologies like Chasing Clouds and in many magazines like The Caterpillar.
-Helen lives in Washington, D. C. with her husband and their crazy Aussie-doodle Huckleberry Finn.
+Her debut picture book Little Witch’s To-Do List will be published by Abrams Appleseed in 2025.
+She is co-winner of the 2021 YorkMix International Children’s Poetry Prize, the 2018 MG Katherine Paterson Prize winner, and a 2019 Finalist.
+Helen's poetry appears in anthologies like The Sea’s Song and Chasing Clouds and in magazines like The Caterpillar.
+She lives in Washington, D. C. with her husband and their crazy Aussie-doodle Huckleberry Finn.